 City Hall Operations

 The 3% credit card fee is waived for online utility bill transactions through April 15th.
-Checks and envelopes with cash can still be placed in the drop box facing South Main Street.
+Checks can still be placed in the drop box facing South Main Street.
 Please visit the Service Connections link for online applications.
 Garbage routes are running longer than normal and requiring additional trips to empty the trucks.
 Collection routes are on normal schedule, just delayed on pick up time residents do still need to have garbage on the curb at 7am.
 Bulk Waste and Chipper Service can be requested online.

 Contractors are encouraged to use the MyGov.org portal for all current projects.
 If a homeowner is doing work on their house that needs a permit, the application is online, and can be emailed in.
 Payments and applications can be placed in the drop box that faces South Main Street.
 City Hall offices will continue to accept phone calls, but all documents must be submitted electronically or via drop box.
 Please visit the Permits and Inspections Home Page for more information.

 Payments are accepted online or in the drop box facing South Main Street.
 Staff will be in office to answer any questions you may have.
 Court dates have been cancelled through the end of April.
 Please call our Municipal Court with any questions.